We may earn money or products from the companies mentioned in this post.

 While you may not hear much about the Willamette Valley in Oregon, it is definitely worth visiting if you get the chance!
-The Willamette Valley is basically located from Eugene, Oregon to north of Salem.
-There is nothing like the evergreen forests, beautiful lakes, waterfall hikes and more that you will find here.
+The Willamette Valley is basically located from Eugene, Oregon to the north of Salem.
+There is nothing like the evergreen forests, beautiful lakes, waterfall hikes, and more that you will find here.
 Here is a list of some of my favorite places in the Willamette Valley that I feel deserve a visit:

 - Silver Creek Falls – A state park with over 24 miles of trails and 10 waterfalls.
 4 of these waterfalls have trails that actually allow you to walk behind the waterfall.
 It’s quite an experience.

 - Endless Opportunity for Wine Tasting – We all know that Napa Valley is great for wine, but visitors are often surprised to learn just how many wonderful vineyards there are and wineries call the Willamette Valley their home.
 Check out these posts about wineries in the area: Where to Stay in Oregon Wine Country on a Budget and The Best Dundee Oregon Wineries to Visit This Year